ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 - Checking class and method postconditions
 - Returning a value

-Here I'm glossing over "return as early as you can", but this is solvable by creating more (private?) methods which do more specific tasks.
+Here I'm glossing over "return as early as you can".

 ### Corollary: We can organize statements by constructor or getter or setter or method, then by purpose, then by the property they care about, then in an ordered array

 Yes, four dimensions of statement complexity:

 1. Where does a statement go? (constructor / initializer, getter, setter, method)
 2. Why does a statement exist? (purpose)
 3. What property is that statement most about? (property)
 4. What other statements go with that statement, and in what order?  (array of statements)